aniketm117/github-pages-with-jekyll/_posts/2020-06-24-intro-to-kinematics.md

 <img src="https://i.ibb.co/2KZTj05/Direction.jpg" alt="Direction" border="0">

-A twist in an old IIT-JEE Question
+#### A twist in subjective IIT-JEE Question

 Find the ratio of the magnitude of the displacement and the distance covered by the particle as it goes along the path ABC from A to C.

 <img src="https://i.ibb.co/x60vLGT/Q4.jpg" alt="Q4" border="0">

+<a href = "https://aniketm117.github.io/github-pages-with-jekyll/2023/02/09/long-time-no-post.html">Is this a Question of Kinematics ?</a>